factiii/stack/INITIAL_SETUP.md

 Each repository manages its own infrastructure configuration:
 1. Each repo has its own `infrastructure.yml` config file
-2. Use `npx infra` CLI commands to manage deployments
+2. Use `npx core` CLI commands to manage deployments
 3. Servers automatically collect and merge configs from all repos

 See **[QUICK_START.md](QUICK_START.md)** for complete instructions.